-Speeches have traditionally been seen to have one of three broad purposes: to inform, to persuade, and-Well, to be honest, different words are used for the third kind of speech purpose: to inspire, to amuse, to please, to delight, or to entertain.
-We will just use "to inspire" as the overall term here.
+Speeches have traditionally been seen to have one of three broad purposes: to inform, to persuade, and-well, to be honest, different words are used for the third kind of speech purpose: to inspire, to amuse, to please, to delight, or to entertain.
+We will just use "to entertain/inspire" as the overall term here, understanding there are other applicable words.
 These broad goals are commonly known as a speech's general purpose, since, in general, you are trying to inform, persuade, or entertain/inspire your audience without regard to specifically what the topic will be.
-Perhaps you could think of them as appealing to the understanding of the audience (informative), the will or action (persuasive), and the emotion or pleasure.
+Perhaps you could think of them as appealing to the understanding of the audience (informative), the will or action (persuasive), and the pleasure or emotion (entertain/inspire).

-Your instructor will most likely assign you an informative and a persuasive speech, and then perhaps one more.
+Your instructor will most likely assign you an informative and a persuasive speech, and perhaps one more.
 The third one might be a special occasion speech, such as a tribute (commemorative), an after-dinner speech, a toast, or a eulogy.
 These four types of speeches fit into the category of "to inspire" or "to entertain."
 This book has chapters on and examples of all three types (Chapters 12, 13, and 15).